 Properties of a Dimension Object

-Most properties can be found in the Object Properties tab of the Inspector.
+Most of the properties can be found in the Object Properties tab of the Inspector.

 1 – Choose whether one or the two ends should relocate when you change the Size in the Inspector.
 An end which will move will be indicated by an additional blue arrow (as shown on the right-hand side in the picture).
 This option has no effect when you drag a handle with the mouse.
 That additional arrow is displayed only when the Affect underlying objects check box is on.